tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-09-On-Exceptions.md

 debugger (``pdb``) or even tell *where* the exception came from...
 And when it happens off-site, on a customer's production server, you're screwed.

-I believe *exception wrapping* in Python is an uncalled-for *Javaism*.
-It's a sort of a Java mind-set, where you'd like a library to be contractually obliged to throwing only a certain kind of exceptions.
+I believe exception wrapping in Python is an **legacy of Java**.
+It feels like a Java mind-set, where you'd like a library to be contractually obliged to throwing only a certain kind of exceptions.
 For instance, a queue library might raise exceptions such as ``QueueFull`` and ``QueueEmpty``, both of which derive from ``QueueError``.
 Later, support is added for dumping a queue to a file, where an ``IOError`` might happen; because they're "obligated" to throwing only